PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 This flag takes a comma-delimited list of IP blocks (e.g. `10.0.0.0/8`, `192.0.2.0/25`) to specify IP address ranges that kube-proxy should consider as local to this node.

 For example, if you start kube-proxy with the `--nodeport-addresses=127.0.0.0/8` flag, kube-proxy only selects the loopback interface for NodePort Services.
 The default for `--nodeport-addresses` is an empty list.
 This means that kube-proxy should consider all available network interfaces for NodePort.
-(That's also compatible with earlier Kubernetes releases).
+(That's also compatible with earlier PlaidCloud releases).

 If you want a specific port number, you can specify a value in the `nodePort` field.
 The control plane will either allocate you that port or report that